atsushieno/aqua/README.md

 ## License notice

-The scripting part is available under the MIT License.
+My scripting part is available under the MIT License.

+webaudio-controls, webcomponents-lite, and Vue.js are distributed by each developers under their respective licenses (Apache, BSD-like, MIT).

 UI METAL GTX, UI Standard Guitar, and UI 1912 are freely available like public domain (even no credits required).